 The statute does allow third parties to access a user’s account with the user’s “lawful consent.”
 “Lawful consent” can be provided by authorizing an agent under a power of attorney or personal representative with the clear authority

 to access user’s accounts and digital assets.
 Many family members and fiduciaries have had their access requests to a deceased family member’s email and social media accounts denied because of this law.
 Many of the state fiduciary access

 laws were drafted to give fiduciaries the required “lawful consent” under this statute by including such consent in estate planning documents.

 In certain circumstances, this law makes it a criminal offense (a felony) to access another person’s account, even with the password.
 This law was passed to prevent fraud and reduce identity theft, but it can also be a major obstacle to families

 accessing the online accounts and digital assets of a deceased family member.
-Many service providers cite this statute when refusing to allow family members to use or reset the password for deceased person’s account.
+Many service providers cite this statute when refusing to allow family members to use or reset the password for a deceased person’s account.

-In the absence of updated Federal Laws, many states have enacted laws to provide access to the online accounts of incapacitated and deceased people.
+In the absence of updated federal laws, many states have enacted laws to provide access to the online accounts of incapacitated and deceased people.
 To assist the states in developing these laws, the Uniform Law Commission promulgated a Fiduciary

 Access to Digital Assets Act (FADAA) in 2015.
 By May 2017, 32 states had enacted some form of fiduciary access law, many based on the FADAA.
-The FADAA sets a default rule which allows personal representatives, successor trustees and agents
+The FADAA sets a default rule that allows personal representatives, successor trustees and agents

 under a power of attorney access to a disabled or deceased person’s online accounts.
 These default rules limit access to an account catalogue for certain information regarding electronic communications, not the actual content of the account.